uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

 ==========================================================================================
 \ ``virtual void finalize() const``
   \
-  Override the method in the derived class to inform the asynchronous activity that the data handling chain is over and the activity should return the result (via the ``set()`` call).
+  Overrides the method in the derived class to inform the asynchronous activity that the data handling chain is over and the activity should return the result (via the ``set()`` call).